openshift/training/14-Lifecycle-Pre-and-Post-Deployment-Hooks.md

     awk {'print $1'} |\
     xargs -r oc delete pod

-This will get rid of all of our old build and lifecycle pods.
-The lifecycle pods are the pre- and post-deployment hook pods, and the sti-build pods are the pods in which our previous builds occurred.
+This will get rid of all of our old build pods.

 ## Build Again
 Now that we have modified the deployment configuration and cleaned up a bit, we